 list of growers, and a written trace back program.

 Pre-season and pre-harvest assessments are required to make sure conditions that can affect food safety, such as animal intrusions, flooding, proximity to animal feeding operations, etc. are not present, or have been properly mitigated.

 Extensive testing and record-keeping for all sources of water used in the production of leafy greens is required.

 Extensive testing, certification and record keeping for soil amendments, including compost and fertilizers, are required by the program.

 Field audits verify that farmers are in compliance with the program’s requirements in the areas of worker practices and field sanitation.

-The LGMA food safety practices are grounded in the latest food safety science, and will be updated as new research and information becomes available.
+The LGMA food safety practices are grounded in the latest food safety science, and are updated as new research and information becomes available.